ssprea/ssprea-nvidia-control/README.md

 ssprea-nvidia-control is a highly customizable GUI overclocking tool for NVidia GPUs that supports Wayland, X11 and Windows.

-## Disclaimer

-This project was created mainly to learn Avalonia UI, so it might not be perfect.
-Feel free to report any bugs or to give me any suggestions you might have by opening an [Issue](https://github.com/ssprea/ssprea-nvidia-control/issues/new).

 ## Features

 - Overclock profiles